code-423n4/docs/awarding/incentive-model-and-awards/README.md

 QA and gas optimization reports are awarded on a curve based on the judge’s score.

-- QA reports compete for a share of 10% of the prize pool (e.g. $5,000 for a $50,000 contest);
+- QA reports compete for a share of 2.5% of the prize pool (e.g. $1,250 for a $50,000 audit);
-- The gas optimization pool varies from contest to contest, but is typically 5% of the total prize pool (e.g. $2,500 for a $50,000 contest);
+- The gas optimization pool varies from audit to audit, but is typically 2.5% of the total prize pool (e.g. $1,250 for a $50,000 audit);
 - QA and Gas optimization reports are scored by judges using A/B/C grades (with C = unsatisfactory), and awarded on a curve.

 There is a very high burden of quality and value provided for QA and gas optimization reports.
 Only submissions that demonstrate full effort worthy of consideration for inclusion in the report will be eligible for rewards.